RealManRobot/rm_docs/docs/en/robot/json/coordinate/index.md

 **Input**

-Execution: Set the work frame, named work2_frame, and calibrate the current position as reference point 3 (a point on the Y-axis).
+Execution: Set the work frame, named work_frame, and calibrate the current position as reference point 3 (a point on the Y-axis).

 ```json
 {"command":"set_auto_work_frame","frame_name":"work_frame","point_num":3}